 - People's healthcare needs were carefully monitored and discussed with the person or family members as part of the care planning process.
 People were supported to maintain good health and had access healthcare services when required.
-A visiting healthcare professional told us staff were very good at assessing when people required healthcare support and responded appropriately. - Care records confirmed visits to and from GPs and other healthcare professionals had been recorded.
+One person said, "If [relative] needs a doctor they get one.
+I think they are marvellous and their actions take a lot of stress off me." - A visiting healthcare professional told us staff worked well with them and people's needs were met.
+They told us they responded quickly and appropriately to ensure people in their care received the right level of support. - Care records confirmed visits to and from GPs and other healthcare professionals had been recorded.
 The records were informative and had documented the reason for the visit and what the outcome had been.
-This confirmed people supported by the service were cared for in a holistic manner and their needs were taken care of.
+This ensured people supported by the service were cared for in a holistic manner and their healthcare needs were taken care of.